 The Ronin Series draws inspiration from Japanese culture, while the Crusader series is perfect for the minimalist who still wants to stand out.
 The Delta Wolf Series takes a militaristic approach to knife design, with a portion of proceeds going to benefit the Wounded Warrior Project.
 However, Dalstrong also offers options for chefs who prefer a more traditional approach to design with the Gladiator series.

 As a young company, Dalstrong has worked hard to create a sense of community among customers and establish a reputation as a trustworthy source for cutlery and kitchenware.
 To stand out among established industry players, they emphasize providing customers with the highest standard of customer service.

 Due to this commitment to community and customer care, Dalstrong has garnered a reputation for exceptional customer service.
-They offer a generous return policy with a 120-day full money-back guarantee and a lifetime warranty, a record in the industry.
+They offer a generous return policy with a 70-day money-back guarantee and a limited lifetime warranty, a record in the industry.